lkiesow/leihs-wiki/leihs-Production-Server-Guide.md

 Open the file in your favorite text editor.
 You can change some constants in this file if necessary: LOCAL_CURRENCY_STRING, CONTRACT_TERMS, CONTRACT_LENDING_STRING, EMAIL_SIGNATURE, DEFAULT_EMAIL, DELIVER_ORDER_NOTIFICATIONS, USER_IMAGE_URL and PER_PAGE.

 Please note that some of these variables can be customized via the deployment recipe on every deploy as well, so you might not need to change them here.
+Instead, they could be changed using sed in `config/deploy/staging-myserver.rb`.

 Now it's time to try our recipe in earnest (well, almost).
 A cold deploy, meaning that all the steps that are normally taken during deploy will be taken, except for actually starting the application.